-A child-centred and listening culture throughout our school will be achieved through training and information, to ensure staff have an appreciation of the difficulties children may have in approaching staff about their circumstances and worries, and are aware of how to build trustful and respectful relationships with children which enable effective communication.
+A child-centred and listening culture throughout our school will be achieved through training and information shared with the full staff body.
+To ensure staff have an appreciation of the difficulties some children may have in approaching staff about their circumstances and worries, a comprehensive approach to training will be embedded.
+Staff are aware of how to build trustful and respectful relationships with children which enable effective communication.